A Healthy Post Hysterectomy Diet Plan – The Ultimate Guide

 ✔ Phytoestrogen-Rich Foods:

 Phytoestrogens can help manage hormonal changes after a hysterectomy.
-Add soybeans, flaxseeds, chickpeas, and lentils to your post-hysterectomy diet to obtain these beneficial plant compounds.
+To obtain these beneficial plant compounds, add soybeans, flaxseeds, chickpeas, and lentils to your post-hysterectomy diet.

 Remember to stay well hydrated throughout your recovery period.
-Water is the best beverage to drink.
+Water is the best beverage.
 But stay away from sugary drinks and caffeine.
 They can hinder the healing process.

 Foods To Avoid After Hysterectomy